alfin3/graph-algorithms/README.md

 <br>

-Vectorization and cache efficiency are being profiled, which may result in implementation changes.
 Additional information related to the style of the provided implementation is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 In each directory with a Makefile, run: